kristinemlarson/gnssrefl/README.md

 **All executables must be stored in the EXE directory.** There are three main executables used by <code>gnssrefl</code>: teqc, gfzrnx and CRX2RNX.
-I have written a utility that will download these executables for a macOS or linux (64 bit) installation and put them in the correct place.
-It is called <code>installexe</code>.
-**This install does not currently work for the new Apple chip.** Type -h for more information.
+I have written a utility - <code>installexe</code> - that will download these executables for a macOS or linux (64 bit) installation and put them in the correct place. **This install does not currently work for the new Apple chip.** Type -h for more information.

 Further information: